microsoft/verisol/Celestial/Language.md

 * The Celestial -> F* and Celestial -> Solidity prettyprinters do lightweight typechecking.
 This will also be removed - F*'s typechecker suffices.
 * F* verification may fail with an `unknown assertion failed` error if the contract is large.
 In such cases, the `z3rlimit` has to be increased.
+* The specification eraser can sometimes reorder field variable declarations.
+However, this does not affect the semantics of the contract.
+This will be fixed in a future update.